amytee252/Keystrokes_NN/README.md

 ### Improvements / Food for Thought

-Validation dataset?
+- Validation dataset?
-Regression?
+- Regression?
-LSTM?
+- LSTM?
 Not sure what I think of this.
 Ideally each row of data is supposed to be independent, but in reality it is not, and an LSTM would probably pick up on this, which isn't what you want.
-Balanced labelled data? (i.e datasets labelled with 0 and 1 (although 1 is rare...))
+- Balanced labelled data? (i.e datasets labelled with 0 and 1 (although 1 is rare...))
-Probably not relevant for current model with the datasets as they are, but back propagation?
+- Probably not relevant for current model with the datasets as they are, but back propagation?
 Drop out?
+- RNN?
+Although probably not worth it if the data isn't balanced.